Updated: Dec 22, 2022

 “I think everybody knows that most black people have some white ethnicity, but I never thought about it regarding myself.
 It’s like knowing the sky’s blue—I never questioned it,” she said.
 “But when I saw how heavy my African ethnicity is, I said ‘It’s in my genes.
 I’m supposed to do this because that’s who I am.’
 I didn’t have any questions about the path I’m on after that.”

-While African tribespeople are often portrayed as living primitively in various media, Bari – along with a multitude of Black people, anthropologists, and other scholars – have long known that this depiction is false.
+While African tribespeople is often portrayed as living primitively in various media, Bari – along with a multitude of Black people, anthropologists, and other scholars – have long known that this depiction is false.
 “My personal exposure to the cultures as great people was from early on.
 It is accepted that life began in Africa,” she says.

 Bari became determined to rectify the misconceptions.
 “I decided that I would really like to do something that would speak to a broader range of people and get people to see a different perspective,” she said.
 “And so it really became my mission to instill pride and curiosity for Black people and a learning opportunity for others.
 Several people in the past year have said to me, ‘That painting looks just like me.’”